Sleep Apnea Treatment

 Treatment Options for Sleep Apnea

 There are several options that can prove effective for the treatment of sleep apnea.
-Our dentists can offer oral appliance therapy.
+Our dentist can offer oral appliance therapy.
 This treatment uses a device that looks much like a mouthguard.
 It is worn during sleep, and can help to maintain an airway that is open and unobstructed.

 Oral appliance therapy has been shown to be effective at treating both snoring and sleep apnea.
 The oral appliance will provide support for your jaw’s forward position, which will help to maintain the clear and open airway needed.